jonas089/circom-keygen-exercise/README.md

 As mentioned earlier the first output is expect to be `0`.
 The second output is the random value for `g` that was passed as a public input, the public key is (`n`, `g`).
 The third value is `n`.
 The fourth value is `lambda` and the fith value is `mew`.
 The private key is (`lambda`, `mew`).

+# Open Questions
+Assume that you use a ZK DSL that performs arithmetic over a finite prime field (e.g. mod `p`), where `p` is the elliptic curve modulus.
+Now you want to implement a keygen algorithm that operates over another prime field `n`.

+`n` is calculated using `a * b % p`, where `a` and `b` are prime.

+To me it looks like you can perform arithmetic mod `p` and then take the results mod `n` and it will still be correct with respect to the specification of the keygen algorithm, since we make n a field element of `p` and then perform arithmetic mod `p` mod `n`.

+Should I be mistaken then this implementation is fundamentally flawed, otherwise it should meet the requirements.
+From my current understanding of modular arithmetic this approach is valid and does not compromize the security of the keygen.